 We took a very early fly from Ankara to Munich.
 Had to leave our apartment at 4:15 am for our flight!
 Flew on SunExpress, a budget airline in connection with Lufthansa and Turkish Airlines.
 It was very bare bones (no drink service, no entertainment systems) but it was a good price and got us there!
 From Ankara, it was a 3 hr and 20 min flight.
 We ran into friends from Ankara who were also going to Munich and were on the same flight as them!

 Once we landed, we took the train direct to our hotel, which handily was on top of a train station!
 We stayed at the Hilton Munich City Hotel.
 Hilton has two hotels in Munich.
-Ours was conveniently on the direct train line from the hotel.
+Ours was conveniently on the direct train line from the airport.
 It also is a bit away from the main touristy areas, but is still walkable to get to the downtown areas.

 Since we arrived so early, we couldn’t get into our room right away, so we dropped off luggage and walked around our part of the city and got lunch.
 Went back to the hotel and napped.
 Those early morning wake ups are a killer and we knew we’d be up a bit later than we normally would be after an early flight.